 Cattle Industry Compensation Act 1965

-An Act to consolidate and amend the law providing for the testing of cattle for disease; to establish a fund for the payment of compensation to the owners of cattle and of carcasses of cattle in certain cases and for other purposes; to repeal the Dairy Cattle Industry Compensation Act 1960, and the Beef Cattle Industry Compensation Act 1963, and for incidental and other purposes.
+An Act to consolidate and amend the law providing for the testing of cattle for disease; to establish an account for the payment of compensation to the owners of cattle and of carcasses of cattle in certain cases and for other purposes; to repeal the Dairy Cattle Industry Compensation Act 1960, and the Beef Cattle Industry Compensation Act 1963, and for incidental and other purposes.

 [Long title amended by No. 14 of 1989 s.
-2.]
+2; No. 77 of 2006 s.
+17.]

 1. Short title